 In a reverse mortgage, a lender pays you money each month based on the equity in your home.
 The loan must be paid back when the property is sold or the borrower dies.
 This type of loan is designed primarily for older homeowners who need to convert their equity into money for living expenses.
 Borrowers must be at least 62 years old and able to pay all taxes, fees and maintenance associated with the property.

-How to Get Started with New American Funding
+Get Started with New American Funding mortgage

 With more than 215 branches, NAF has many locations where you can get in-person assistance and learn about the mortgage options and resources like down payment assistance that may be available to you.
 Most offices have bilingual loan officers to help Spanish-speaking borrowers.